The Complete Guide to Testing ChatGPT Apps and MCP Apps

-Testing ChatGPT Apps presents unique challenges.
-Your UI runs inside ChatGPT’s runtime, responds to tool invocations, and adapts to multiple display modes and themes.
+[Updated 2026-02-05] Testing ChatGPT Apps presents unique challenges.
+Your UI runs inside an AI host’s runtime, responds to tool invocations, and adapts to multiple display modes and themes.
 Without proper testing infrastructure, you’re deploying blind.

 TL;DR: Use sunpeak’s built-in testing with Vitest for unit tests (pnpm test) and Playwright for e2e tests (pnpm test:e2e).
 Define states in simulation files, test across display modes with createSimulatorUrl, and run everything in CI.

-This guide covers everything you need to test ChatGPT Apps and MCP Apps with confidence.
+This guide covers everything you need to test ChatGPT Apps with confidence.

 Why Testing ChatGPT Apps is Different

 ChatGPT Apps run in a specialized runtime environment.
-Your React components don’t just render in a browser—they render inside ChatGPT’s Apps SDK runtime with:
+Your React components don’t just render in a browser—they render inside the ChatGPT App runtime with:

-- ChatGPT frontend state - Inline, in picture-in-picture, and fullscreen display modes, light or dark theme, etc.
+- Host frontend state - Inline, in picture-in-picture, and fullscreen display modes, light or dark theme, etc.

-- Tool invocations - ChatGPT calls your app’s tools with specific inputs
+- Tool invocations - The AI host calls your app’s tools with specific inputs

 - Backend state - Various possible states for users and sessions in your database

-- Widget state - Persistent state that survives across invocations
+- App state - Persistent state that survives across invocations

 Testing each combination manually isn’t feasible, the combinatorics are brutal.
 You need automated testing that covers all these scenarios.